-What’s your primary objective of developing a social media plan?
+What’s your primary objective in developing a social media plan?

 What do you intend to achieve?

-Are you interested in generating more leads, sales, or you’re interested in driving more traffic to your website?
+Are you interested in generating more leads and sales, or are you interested in driving more traffic to your website?

 Setting objectives and goals for your social media plan will get easier if you stick to SMART goals.